Here are 12 amazing higher-ed engagement ideas that will improve alumni engagement and inspire your engagement strategy in 2024.

 Every year, the Bulldog 100 ranks the top 100 businesses, based on CAGR (Compound Annual Growth Rate) over the last three years.
 The list comprises businesses from over two dozen industries, including non-profits, healthcare, and software.
 The Alumni Association usually hosts a grand celebration for the Bulldog 100, where they count down the businesses that made the cut, until finally revealing the overall winner.

-California State University, Chico, or commonly, Chico State, is a public university in Chico, California.
+California State University, Chico, commonly, Chico State, is a public university in Chico, California.
 Their “Wildcat Connect Webinar Series” was immensely successful in engaging with their large alumni community across the world.

 Essentially a simple idea, the “Wildcat Connect Webinar Series” consists of a series of informative webinars that would benefit the University’s alumni.
-Topics for these webinars ranged from entrepreneurship and startups, to career advice, to tips on financial planning.
+Topics for these webinars ranged from entrepreneurship and startups to career advice, to tips on financial planning.
 The series was a huge success, as over 1,200 alumni poured their appreciation and support.
 The initiative also won the coveted CASE Platinum Award in 2021, in the Best Practices in Alumni Relations category.

 Pittsburg State University is a public university in Pittsburg, Kansas.
 Their “Great Gorilla Tour” enabled the University to (quite literally) meet their alumni where they were, through an elaborately planned road trip across the country.